-- Semi-private room (or a private room if medically necessary)
+- Semi-private room (or a private room if medically necessary).

-- Meals including special diets
+- Meals including special diets.

-- Regular nursing services
+- Regular nursing services.

-- Costs of special care units (such as intensive care or coronary care units)
+- Costs of special care units (such as intensive care or coronary care units).

-- Drugs and medications
+- Drugs and medications.

-- Lab tests
+- Lab tests.

-- X-rays and other radiology services
+- X-rays and other radiology services.

-- Necessary surgical and medical supplies
+- Necessary surgical and medical supplies.

-- Use of appliances, such as wheelchairs
+- Use of appliances, such as wheelchairs.

-- Operating and recovery room costs
+- Operating and recovery room costs.

-- Physical, occupational, and speech language therapy
+- Physical, occupational, and speech language therapy.

-- Inpatient substance abuse services
+- Inpatient substance abuse services.

 - Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
 If you need a transplant, we will arrange to have your case reviewed by a Medicare-approved transplant center that will decide whether you are a candidate for a transplant.
 Transplant providers may be local or outside of the service area.
-If local transplant providers are willing to accept the Original Medicare rate, then you can choose to obtain your transplant services locally or at a distant location offered by the plan.
+If our in-network transplant services are at a distant location, you may choose to go locally or distant as long as the local transplant providers are willing to accept the Original Medicare rate.

-Depending on your Medicaid eligibility, in 2014 the amounts for each benefit period were:
+Depending on your Medicaid eligibility, in 2015 the amounts for each benefit period were:

-- \$0 or \$1,216 deductible for days 1-60.
+- \$0 or \$1,260 deductible for days 1-60.

-- \$304 copay per day for days 61-90.
+- \$315 copayment per day for days 61-90.

-- \$608 copay per day for 60 lifetime reserve days.
+- \$630 copayment per day for 60 lifetime reserve days.

-These amounts may change for 2015.
+These amounts may change for 2016.